monikastrah/431-2020/quizzes/quiz1/notes.md

 An acceptable result for Question 14 uses **at most** two pipes.
 If you feel that your answer requires more than two pipes, you have tried to do too much.
 Summarizing the data as they are is a smart choice in light of that restriction.

+## Questions 14 and 15

+At first glance, some people seem to think that Question 14 and Question 15 are the same question.
+I'll emphasize that the wording of the task for each question (especially the final sentence) is not identical across the two questions, and this should give you a strong clue as to the distinction between the questions.